fl-w/dotfiles/README.md

-# I miei dotfiles
+# Dotfiles

 A tidy `$HOME` is a tidy mind.

 Insert Screenshot here..

 This repository consists of configuration for any tools I use within my [Arch Linux][arch] and [neovim][] development environment.
 I use a *lot* of tools which culminate in a sort of Unix IDE, I use [stow][] to link all of the required configuration into my home directory.

++ distro: arch
 + wm: i3-gaps
 + shell: fish
-+ font: Roboto
++ font: Fira Code Patch
 + bar: polybar

 ## Quick start